An explanation of Mondrian's oeuvre by Michael Sciam

 1942

-In all previous Neoplastic works planes expressed finite space and lines virtually infinite continuity; between the planes and the lines we had linear segments that are finite lines.
-In Fig. 4 the dynamic space conveyed by the straight lines seems to overwhelm the more measured and constant aspect previously expressed with segments and planes; infinite space prevails over finite and multiplicity over unity.
-Fig. 4 lacks a finite and more durable component to counterbalance the dynamic movement of the lines and thus suggest a certain degree of spatial permanence.
+In all previous Neoplastic works planes expressed finite space and lines virtually infinite continuity.
+Between the planes and the lines we had linear segments that are finite lines.
+In Fig. 4 the dynamic space conveyed by the straight lines seems to overwhelm the more measured and constant aspect previously expressed with segments and planes; infinite space prevails over finite space and multiplicity over unity.
+Fig. 4 lacks a stable and more durable component to counterbalance the dynamic movement of the lines and thus suggest a certain degree of spatial permanence.

-While the need felt as from 1936 had been to open up the unitary synthesis evoked by the square to multiplicity:
+While the need felt as from 1936 had been to open up unity (the square) to multiplicity:

 Composition with Yellow, 1936, Piet Mondrian